Ten Things You Need To Know About Capital Gains Tax

 #1: The exclusion only applies to primary homes.
 Your primary home is the one you live in the majority of the time.
 If you own and live in more than one property, you can typically nominate one of them as your primary home.
 However, you can’t be disingenuous to get the tax benefit.
 The IRS applies certain tests to a transaction in order to make sure the home which you nominate is indeed your primary residence.
-They consider items such as the location of your home in proximity to where you work, where other family members spend the majority of their time and the location where you are registered to vote.
+They consider items such as the location of your home in proximity to where you work, where other family members spend the majority of their time, and the location where you are registered to vote.

 #2: To claim the exemption, you must live in the home for at least two out of the last five years before you sell.
 The 24 months do not have to be concurrent.
-For example, you could live in the property for 18 months, move out for a year, then move back in for an additional six months prior to sale – and still claim the home sale exclusion.
+For example, you could live in the property for 18 months, move out for a year, then move back in for an additional six months prior to the sale – and still claim the home sale exclusion.

 #3: You must own the home for at least two out of the past five years.
 The same test applies.

 #4: The ownership and residency tests don’t apply in “unforeseen circumstances.”
 Unforeseen circumstances are unpredictable events that happen typically with short notice and may affect your ability to remain in your home.
-Some examples may be serious health issues, divorce, a family death – or a job relocation which requires moving more than 50 miles away from your primary residence.
-If you experience any of these events, you may still be able to claim the home sale exclusion – even if you sell your home before the two year qualifying period is up.
+Some examples may be serious health issues, divorce, a family death – or a job relocation that requires moving more than 50 miles away from your primary residence.
+If you experience any of these events, you may still be able to claim the home sale exclusion – even if you sell your home before the two-year qualifying period is up.
 Again, check with a tax professional to determine your appropriate measures for filing, as well as current tax laws.

 #5: Your maximum deduction may be less than $250,000.
-Most homeowners can deduct all of their gain up to $250,000.
-However, home owners who claim an unforeseen circumstances exclusion can likely only make a partial deduction based on their occupancy.
+Most homeowners can deduct all of their gains up to $250,000.
+However, homeowners who claim an unforeseen circumstances exclusion can likely only make a partial deduction based on their occupancy.
 A homeowner who lives in the house for the full two years before a home sale can currently deduct the first $250,000 of profit from their taxable income.
 A homeowner who gets divorced and moves out after just six months can typically claim one-fourth of that amount (or $62,500), currently.

 #6: Married couples who file joint returns can deduct up to $500,000 of gain.
 Both spouses must live in the property for at least two out of the five years immediately preceding the sale.
 They do not, however, have to co-own the property — only one spouse needs to meet the two-out-of-the-last-five-years ownership test.

 #8: Your gain might be lower than you think.
 Many of the expenses you incur in selling your home and also on improving it over the course of your ownership can be deducted (in whole or perhaps in part) from the sales price in order to reduce your net taxable gain.
-For example, you can deduct appraisal fees, advertising fees, escrow fees, notary fees, broker’s commission, title search fees and other closing costs.
-You can also deduct the cost of capital improvements such as adding a new kitchen, upgrading the heating system or fitting a wall-to-wall carpet.
+For example, you can deduct appraisal fees, advertising fees, escrow fees, notary fees, broker’s commission, title search fees, and other closing costs.
+You can also deduct the cost of capital improvements such as adding a new kitchen, upgrading the heating system, or fitting a wall-to-wall carpet.
 Regular home repairs that simply keep your property in operating condition (maintenance items such as fixing broken gutters, etc.) can’t be deducted.
 These deductions can make a large (positive) impact on your tax bill.